Asymptotic Grothendieck groups and c.b.l.f. positive dg-algebras: Derived categories

+for all homogeneous elements $a,b \in A$.
+A morphism of dg-algebras is a map of algebras that preserves the grading and commutes with the differentials. \end{defn}

-\begin{rem} In opposite to~\cite{keller}, we consider differentials of degree $-1$ instead of $+1$ to keep with the conventions of~\cite{naissevaz1}.
+\begin{rem} In opposite to~\cite{keller}, we consider differentials of degree $-1$ instead of $+1$.
 This will impact many definitions for the remaining of the paper. \end{rem}

-\begin{defn} A (left) \emph{dg-module} $(M, d_M)$ over a dg-algebra $(A,d)$ is the datum of a graded (left) $A$-module $M = \bigoplus_{i \in \bZ} M_i$ and a differential $d_M$ such that $d_M^2= 0$ and
+\begin{defn} A (left) \emph{dg-module} $(M, d_M)$ over a dg-algebra $(A,d_A)$ is the datum of a $\bZ$-graded (left) $A$-module $M = \bigoplus_{i \in \bZ} M^i$ and a differential $d_M$ such that $d_M^2= 0$ and

 for all homogeneous elements $a \in A$ and $m \in M$.
-A morphism of dg-modules is a map of graded modules that preserves the gradings and commutes with the differentials.
-There are similar obvious definitions for right dg-modules and dg-bimodules. \end{defn}
+A morphism of dg-modules is a map of modules that preserves the grading and commutes with the differentials. \end{defn} There are similar obvious definitions for right dg-modules and dg-bimodules.